stjude-rust-labs/sprocket/docs/overview.md

 progress.
 :::

-**Sprocket** is an bioinformatics workflow orchestration engine and package manager built on top of the [Workflow Description Language](https://openwdl.org).
+**Sprocket** is an bioinformatics workflow execution engine built on top of the [Workflow Description Language](https://openwdl.org).
 The project has multiple high-level goals, including to:

 * Provide a **high-performance** workflow execution engine capable of orchestrating massive bioinformatics workloads (the stated target is 20,000+ concurrent jobs).
-* Remain **simple and accessible user experience** when complexity isn't warranted.
 * Develop a suite of **modern development tools** that brings bioinformatics development on par with other modern languages (e.g., [`wdl-lsp`](https://github.com/stjude-rust-labs/wdl/tree/main/wdl-lsp)).